U.S. charges New York City police officer with acting as illegal agent of China | Law-Order

 A New York City police officer who also serves as a U.S. Army reservist has been charged with acting as an illegal agent of the government of China, federal prosecutors said on Monday.

-Prosecutors say Angwang, a naturalized U.S. citizen who was born in China, has acted as an agent of that country's government since at least 2014.
+Prosecutors say Angwang, a naturalized U.S. citizen who was born in China, has acted as an agent of its government since at least 2014.
 He was also charged with wire fraud and making false statements.
-Angwang is accused in court documents of reporting to Chinese consulate officials about the activities of Chinese citizens in the New York City area and assessing potential intelligence sources within the local Tibetan community, court documents charge.
+Angwang is accused in court documents of reporting to Chinese consulate officials about the activities of Chinese citizens in the New York City area and assessing potential intelligence sources within the local Tibetan community.

-According to the criminal complaint, Angwang told his handler within the Chinese government that he wanted to get promoted within the NYPD so that he could assist the People's Republic of China and bring "glory to China."
+The criminal complaint showed Angwang told his handler in the Chinese government that he wanted to get promoted in the NYPD so that he could assist China and bring "glory to China."
+In a statement on Tuesday, the Chinese Consulate General in New York said its staff had been "fulfilling duties in accordance with international law and the law of the United States", calling their work "above board and beyond reproach."

 - READ MORE ON: